bellayasser/YsserBellaProfile/README.md

 I've been learning cybersecurity for a year, after switching careers.
 I started with network security, but have really found a passion for penetration testing.

-* 🌍  I'm based in Morocco
+* 🌍  I'm based in Europe
 * ✉️  You can contact me at (https://discord.com/users/1086502331966836818)

 ### Skills